-Since 2015, the Illinois State Treasurer's Office has successfully reunited seven Purple Hearts with their owners or heirs.
-It did so through an internal investigatory process, and the office is required by law to try to return unclaimed property no matter how long it takes.
+Treasurer Frerichs has successfully reunited 10 Purple Hearts with their owners or family, the most by any administration in Illinois.
+The Treasurer's Office did so through an internal investigatory process.
+The office is required by law to try to return unclaimed property no matter how long it takes.
 Private entities holding abandoned or misplaced property are not compelled to try to identify nor locate the owner.

-The Illinois State Treasurer's Office safeguards \$3.5 billion in unclaimed property.
-Typically, a bank account, investment product, or contents of a safe deposit box are turned over to the treasurer's office if there is no activity for several years.
+The Illinois State Treasurer's Office safeguards \$5 billion in unclaimed property.
+Typically, a bank account, investment product, or contents of a safe deposit box is turned over to the treasurer's office if there is no activity for several years.
 Unclaimed property is submitted twice each year; financial institutions in the fall and non-financial institutions, such as business associations, utilities and life insurance companies, in the spring.